hasgeek/funnel/funnel/pages/about/policy/posh.md

 2.  to all locations where employees travel while on assignment

-3.  in any place where the employee visits in connection with her/his work with Hasgeek, including transportation provided for undertaking such a journey
+3.  in any place where the employee visits in connection with their work with Hasgeek, including transportation provided for undertaking such a journey

 4.  virtual spaces